-Composting will help you to have better and healthier soil.
-The process of making the compost is simple although the microorganisms will take some time to break the components.
+A compost pile helps you build better and healthier soil.
+The process of making the compost is simple, although the microorganisms will take some time to break the components.

-You can use trench composting to compost the kitchen scraps.
+You can use trench composting to compost eggshells and other kitchen scraps.
 The compost manure will add all the necessary nutrients that are needed to have healthier plants for better yields.

 The salts are mineral compounds of magnesium and sulfate in crystal form.
 Here are some of the uses of Epsom salts.

-Aids in seed germination: Magnesium found in these salt crystals helps in seed germination and strengthening the cells of the plant.
+Aids in seed germination: Magnesium found in these salt crystals helps in seed germination and strengthens the plant’s cells.

-This will increase the germination percentage and development of stronger seedlings.
+This will increase the germination percentage and the development of stronger seedlings.

 Make tomatoes tastier: Since the tomato plants bear many fruits that have a weight exceeding the plant size, they tend to have a deficiency in calcium and magnesium, Epsom salt helps tomato plants when added at planting and during the growing season.

-Since the roots compete to absorb calcium and magnesium, it is advisable to spray the salts to the leaves.
+Since the roots compete to absorb calcium and magnesium, it is advisable to spray the salts on the leaves.

-Increase nutrient uptake and to overcome transplant shock: Once magnesium is added to the plant, it enhances the plant roots making them to absolve nutrients such as Sulphur, phosphorus and nitrogen easily.
+Increase nutrient uptake and overcome transplant shock: Once magnesium is added to the plant, it enhances the plant roots making them absolve nutrients such as Sulphur, phosphorus, and nitrogen easily.

 The salt will also reduce the chances of a seedling wilting after being transplanted.

-Enhances Greening of the foliage and sweetens fruits: Magnesium helps in production of chlorophyll.
-When you add the Epsom salt, your plants will achieve healthier and increased foliage.
+Enhances the Greening of the foliage and sweetens fruits: Magnesium helps in the production of chlorophyll.
+When you add Epsom salt, your plants will achieve healthier and increased foliage.

 These nutrients will provide the energy needed to make primary sugars, allowing the plant to make healthier and sweeter fruits.

-The Epsom salts also helps to deter pests, prevents leaf curling and leads to better pepper yields and prettier more beautiful roses.
+The Epsom salts also help to deter pests, prevent leaf curling, and lead to better pepper yields and prettier more beautiful roses.